 In Maryland, a life insurer can decline to pay your claim if you lied or concealed something on the application, but only if you die within 2 years of taking out the policy.
 The insurer essentially gets a 2 year window to revoke your coverage for good cause if they find any discrepancy on your insurance application.

-After 2 years they cannot do this even if you lied on the application.
+After 2 years they cannot contest your policy even if you lied on the application.
 That 2 year lookback starts when you take out the policy.
 And you better know the 2 year clock will restart if you make any significant change to the policy, like increasing coverage or adding new beneficiaries.

-Most often, this involves things in your medical history like smoking, or a chronic condition, or participating in a high risk activity.
+Most often, “material” omissions involve things in your medical history like smoking, or a chronic condition, or participating in a high risk activity.
 Your answers to those questions affect whether you get insurance, and how much they will charge you.

 Sounds arbitrary, but this works like a statute of limitation, and most statutes of limitation are arbitrary.

-The lesson – Don’t lie on your insurance application, and if you do, be very careful for the next two years!
+The lesson – Don’t lie on your insurance application, and if you do, be very careful and don’t die for the next two years!

 Want to know more?
 Discover what you need to know about Maryland law.
 Click here to see our Free Legal Consumer Guides and get answers to your questions today.
 Know your options.
 Be informed.
 Protect yourself.